 The second is relative geographic remoteness of the site: specifically its distance from large towns and cities.

-The third is a ‘traditional’, impoverished human community at the site.
+The third is a ‘traditional’, economically backward human community at the site.
 The dog populations in such rural communities are generally uniformly INDog-type, since villagers of this socio-economic profile do not acquire European breed dogs.

 Urban dog populations, in contrast, have long shown varied morphology including features of common European breeds, indicating significant admixture.
 These features include completely dropped ear flaps, long-haired coats and shaded sable coats, none of which are seen in INDogs.
 The presence of large numbers of poorly-supervised pet European breed dogs in cities easily explains the mixed appearance of many urban street dogs.
 While many individual dogs in towns and cities may still be indigenous, these populations also bear non-native genes which are free to spread.